nh2tran/DeepImmun/README.md

+# DeepImmun
-# DeepImmun: Predicting immunogenicity by modeling the positive and 1 negative selection of CD8+ T cells in individual patients
+## Predicting immunogenicity by modeling the positive and 1 negative selection of CD8+ T cells in individual patients

 Training, prediction and evaluation can be performed by following the step-by-step instructions in the Python notebook 'aa.tcell_github_20221221.ipynb'.
 The notebook was tested with Python 3.8 and TensorFlow 2.6.